daniamcode/poemunity/README.md

 ## Important note

 There are two folders: flux and redux.
 In the flux folder we have the original project, made during the bootcamp and deployed afterwards.
 The app is online.
-The, I crate the redux folder and continue from there.
-The project will grow in the redux folder and I will probably will refactor the code in order to incorporate redux and remove flux.
+Then, I created the redux folder and continued from there.
+The project will grow in the redux folder and I will probably refactor the code in order to incorporate redux and remove flux.

 # Poemunity - Fullstack React Application with Flux & Node.js